jourquin/Nodus/README.md

 - Estimation of market areas of container hubs
 - ...

-Numerous scientific articles has been written in which Nodus was used.
+Numerous scientific articles have been written in which Nodus was used.
 Most of these papers, along with contributions to congresses and seminars can be found on [Research Gate](https://www.researchgate.net/profile/B_Jourquin).